MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/MeetingParticipants.md

 # MeetingParticipants (.csv)

-This file has one row for each participant in a calendar meeting with the following metrics.
+This file has one row for each participant in a calendar meeting with the following metrics:

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|